 Direct inhibition of AprX enzyme for reducing milk spoilage.
-Several heat-stable extracellular proteases within the genus of Pseudomonas have been identified and characterized12–14.
+Several heat-stable extracellular proteases in the Pseudomonas genus have been identified and characterized12–14.
 The secretion of extracellular protease leads to sedimentation and deterioration of milk.
-The heat-stable alkaline metalloprotease AprX, secreted by Pseudomonas species is one of the leading causes for destabilization and premature spoilage of even ultra-high temperature (UHT) milk and milk products14–18.
+The heat-stable alkaline metalloprotease AprX secreted by Pseudomonas species is one of the leading causes of destabilization and premature spoilage of even ultra-high temperature (UHT) milk and milk products14–18.
 Since even residual levels of AprX are correlated with milk spoilage16,19,20, direct inhibition of residual AprX activity is essential to prevent milk spoilage.
 This can be achieved via the design of high-affinity gastric-digestible peptides.
-Although the discovery of peptides targeting proteins is still a challenge, recent progress in the field21–25, including in our lab26, enables the search of putative candidates.
-Such a short protein fragment could offer an attractive inhibition approach in milk and other food applications27–31.
+Although the identification of peptides that target proteins remains challenging, recent progress in the field21–25, including in our lab26, enables the search for putative candidates.
+Such peptides could offer an attractive approach to inhibition of bacterial growth in milk, as well as having other food applications27–31.

 Quorum-quenching lactonase enzymes regulate the expression of AprX.
-A synergistic approach for AprX direct inhibition is to down-regulate AprX expression levels.
-Quorum-quenching (QQ) enzymes have gained increasing interest due to their capability of hydrolyzing the small molecule N-acyl homoserine lactones (AHLs), which are the most common autoinducers in gram-negative bacteria.
+A synergistic approach to AprX direct inhibition is to downregulate AprX expression levels.
+Quorum-quenching (QQ) enzymes have gained increasing interest due to their ability to hydrolyze the small molecule N-acyl homoserine lactones (AHLs), which are the most common autoinducers in Gram-negative bacteria.
 Above a threshold concentration of these signaling molecules, they bind the regulatory protein/receptor, LuxR, and trigger the expression of QS-regulated genes 32.
-Characterized AHL lactonase enzymes, named QQ lactonases, proficiently hydrolyze various AHLs; this results in the inhibition of bacterial QS-related functions.
-Notably, the expression of AprX was shown to be under the regulation of 'quorum-sensing’ (QS) signaling33, as the secretion of the following AHLs: C4-HSL; C8-Oxo-HSL was detected 34 and were suggested to play a role in food spoilage by controlling the expression of the proteolytic activity 35–38.
-Indeed, in P. fluorescens cultures that harbor a plasmid encoding an AHL lactonase gene (aiiA from B. cereus strain A24), the downregulation of AprX levels was observed upon degradation of AHLs34.
-Thus, in addition to direct inhibition of Aprx, interfering with the QS AHLs signaling could offer a promising approach to further abolish AprX activity and reduce milk spoilage.
+Characterized AHL lactonase enzymes, named QQ lactonases, proficiently hydrolyze various AHLs, resulting in the inhibition of bacterial QS-related functions.
+Notably, the expression of AprX has been shown to be under the regulation of 'quorum-sensing’ (QS) signaling33, as the secretion of the AHLs C4-HSL and C8-Oxo-HSL was detected 34 and was suggested to play a role in food spoilage by controlling the expression of the proteolytic activity 35–38.
+Indeed, in P. fluorescens cultures harboring a plasmid encoding an AHL lactonase gene (aiiA from B. cereus strain A24), the downregulation of AprX levels was observed upon degradation of AHLs34.
+Thus, in addition to direct inhibition of Aprx, interfering with the QS AHL signaling could offer a promising approach to further abolishing AprX activity and reduce milk spoilage.